skriegman/evosoro/README.md

 <!--    pip install git+git://github.com/skriegman/evosoro.git#egg=evosoro-->

-It is recommended that you install [anaconda](https://docs.continuum.io/anaconda/install#) as your Python distribution.
+It is recommended that you install [anaconda](https://docs.continuum.io/anaconda/install#) as your Python (2.7) distribution.
 Anaconda is a free package manager and Python distribution that includes all of the dependencies required for evosoro.
-However if you instead choose to manually install Python,
+However if you instead choose to manually install Python 2.7,

     sudo apt-get install python-dev python-pip
     sudo pip install numpy networkx scipy decorator pandas